headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 * JRuby itself starts out cold, which means our Ruby parser, compiler, interpreters, and core libraries take a bit of time to get going.
 We eventually convert Ruby scripts to bytecode, which is then interpreted and profiled like other JVM classes.
 * Simply loading all those classes and all that bytecode every time the JVM starts has a significant cost.

-Many projects have been launched with varying degrees of success to reduce the time between launching your application and running optimized code:
+Many projects have attempted with varying degrees of success to reduce the time between launching your application and running optimized code:

-* Projects like **AppCDS** (Class Data Store for Applications) save some of this "warm-up" work between runs so that future invocations get start more quickly.
+* Projects like **AppCDS** (Class Data Store for Applications) save some of this "warm-up" work to disk between runs so that future invocations start more quickly.
 This is generally limited to static class data, but can be "trained" with specific sets of classes for specific scenarios.
 * AOT compilers like **GraalVM Native Image** produce a pre-optimized native binary based on a closed-world view of your application and its dependencies.
 Unfortunately this means giving up dynamic code loading and invokedynamic support APIs like MethodHandles (both used heavily by JRuby).
-* Pre-loading and background-process launchers like **Drip**, **Nailgun**, and similar tools for Ruby like **Theine** or **Spring** attempt to keep a pre-booted process "warm" and ready to be used.
+* Pre-loading and background-process launchers like **Drip** and **Nailgun** for the JVM and similar tools for Ruby like **Theine** and **Spring** attempt to keep a pre-booted process "warm" and ready to be used.
 Unfortunately hooking up an active TTY to a background process can be buggy, and tools like Nailgun that keep a single persistent JVM running can leak threads and other resources.

 I covered some of the trade-offs of AOT compilation and other tricks for startup time in a previous post (five years ago, whew!), [Start It Up: Improving JRuby's Startup Time](http://blog.headius.com/2019/09/jruby-startup-time-exploration.html).